ADorigi/rabbitmq/README.md

 <!--
 TODO:
-    - Remove dependecy on godotenv
+done- Remove dependecy on godotenv done- add argument to declarequeue for accepting queue name
-    - add argument to declarequeue for accepting queue name
+    - improve tests

 My aim for this repo:
 - error code masking - the bad(but not ugly) side of go